 Making salt dough ornaments is a great Christmas activity for kids of all ages.
 It’s easy to prepare using just a few ingredients from your kitchen, so it’s very frugal too.
-I also love the fact that it only uses natural ingredients, so it won’t be a problem if your little one decides to taste it!
+I also love the fact that it only uses natural ingredients.

 How To Make Salt Dough